Want your donations to actually change lives? Ask a local!

 – Amos Mbulo, former manager of a commercial bank and large-scale farmer in the Mkushi area

 This is one example, from a recently approved project in Zambia.
-Although we regularly post project summaries to our blog, there is always more in-depth research available on our website.
+Although we regularly post project summaries to our blog, there is always more in-depth research available on the project pages on our website.
 We love sharing this research with you!
+Email us at firstname.lastname@example.org if you would like to receive specific updates.

 When you support ARDF, you are partnering with those on the ground actually implementing the projects.
 Your role in crucial.
-But we all want to make sure that donor dollars are effective.
+We all want to make sure that donor dollars are effective.
 Focusing on detailed research ensures this.